LibraryCarpentry/lc-shell/reference.md

   `cd pathname` - takes you to the directory specified by `pathname`

   `cd ~` -  takes you to your home directory

+  `cd ..` - takes you up one directory

 ______
 ### Shell: Interacting with Files